Drev917/Help-Desk-EDA/README.md

 A quick summary of the data shows a total range of observable calls of 1,156, median value of 341, and a mean of 339 calls rounded as an integer.

 Looking at the data table comprehensively, we quickly noticed a few outliers and values that we determined as erroneous inputs.
-Recoded negatives and erroneous character variables.
+We recoded negatives integers and erroneous character variables.

 ![ScreenShot](https://github.com/Drev917/Help-Desk-EDA/blob/main/Staffing%20Slides/Staffing%203.JPG)